CorentinMre/PronoteGUI/README_EN.md

 ## Don't forget to change the "ent.json" file with your information

-- You can use "mobile.eleve.html" at the end of "pronoteUrl" for an easier to use app, but if you want a web browser theme app, you can just use "eleve.html".
-For "cookiesUrl" you must put the url that will receive your session cookies to connect to pronote.
-And "function_on_ent_py" is the name of the function to use in the 'engine/ent.py' file
+- You can use `mobile.eleve.html` at the end of `pronoteUrl` for an easier to use app, but if you want a web browser theme app, you can just use `eleve.html`.
+For `cookiesUrl` you must put the url that will receive your session cookies to connect to pronote.
+And `function_on_ent_py` is the name of the function to use in the `engine/ent.py` file
 - Example:

 ```json